Thanks to the Maine Office of Tourism for supporting our efforts to spread the word about Maine’s breweries.

-There’s a lot of conflicting info out there about the number of breweries in Maine, so we wanted to set the record straight.
-As of January 10, 2017 Maine is home to 93 active, licensed breweries.
+There’s a lot of conflicting information out there about the number of breweries in Maine, so we wanted to set the record straight.
+As of early 2022, Maine is home to 165 active, licensed breweries, representing over 100 unique brands.
+A few breweries hold multiple licenses/ have multiple locations.
+See below.

 Q: How does the Guild count the number of breweries in Maine?

-A: We count breweries based on active brewery licenses in Maine.
-In other words – if a facility is licensed as a brewery by the State of Maine’s Bureau of Alcoholic Beverages and Lottery Operations (BABLO), then we count it.
-It’s important to note that this means some breweries you may know by name – such as Sea Dog, Sebago, Gritty’s and others – hold multiple brewery licenses.
+We count breweries based on active brewery licenses in Maine.
+In other words, if a facility is licensed as a brewery by the State of Maine’s Bureau of Alcoholic Beverages and Lottery Operations (BABLO), then we count it.
+It’s important to note that this means some breweries you may know by name, such as Brickyard Hollow, Sebago, Gritty’s and others hold multiple brewery licenses.

 Q: How has the number of breweries producing beer in Maine changed over time?

-A: On July 11, 1986, David L. Geary opened up D.L.
+On July 11, 1986, David L. Geary opened up D.L.
 Geary Brewing Company in Portland, ME and this was the first new brewery to open east of the Mississippi since the federal prohibition on alcohol production ended.
-More info is below.
-This information comes from brewery license data from Maine’s Bureau of Alcoholic Beverages and Lottery Operations (BABLO).
+The information listed below comes from brewery license data from Maine’s Bureau of Alcoholic Beverages and Lottery Operations (BABLO).

 - Between 1851 – 1933, Maine was under Prohibition, and there were no legal breweries in the state.